SanderVantHul/cognitive-services-speech-sdk/README.md

 6. Now there is 2 white lines.
 Now replace all newlines with space. (regex: \n(?=\w+))

+7. Replace starting space if necessary (regex: ^\s*)

-7. Now run text to speech program
+8. Now run text to speech program